-If students totally withdraw from the University during the University's refund period, recalculation of their financial aid (including loans) will be performed by Enrollment Services to ensure that students are entitled to the financial aid they received
+If students totally withdraw from the University during the University's refund period, recalculation of their financial aid (including loans) will be performed by Enrollment Services to ensure that students are entitled to the financial aid they received for that term.
+If it is determined that a student is not eligible for the aid received, either a portion or the full amount of aid will be refunded to the program source from which it was received.
+Students are responsible for any outstanding balances with the University resulting from reduction or cancellation of financial aid.
+Federal aid will be reduced or canceled first, followed by state and institutional aid.

-Summary of Procedures for Graduate Programs